decentropy/web-bookmarks/README.md

 # details

 ## help
+- click "..." to delete or move an item
 - click "edit" to manually edit JSON.
 You must click "save" to commit remote storage.
-- use "manage" link, if JSON GUI is easier for you.
+- use "manage" link, for convenient GUI JSON editor
-- click the "..." to delete a bookmark

 ## adding bookmarks
 To bookmark a page, use link or you open "bookmarks.html#*url_to_add.com*"